-The Benedictine abbey of San Lorenzo is located on what is known as “San Giovanni’s hill”.
+The abbey of San Lorenzo, originally benedictine, is located on what is known as “San Giovanni’s hill”.
 The hill, on which an ancient church once stood, took its name from the famous order of the knights of San Giovanni also known as the Templar knights.

 In 1235, the abbey was donated to the Franciscans and became a monastery for the nuns of the order of St-Clare – Le Clarisse.
-Beato Simone da Collazzone, a companion of Saint Francis of Assisi, witnessed the donation and his mother, Countess Matilde, lived in the monastery until her death in 1240.
+Beato Simone da Collazzone, a companion of Saint Francis of Assisi, witnessed the donation.
+His mother, Countess Matilde, lived in the monastery until her death in 1240.
 The church’s Romanesque-style crypt contains many of the characteristics of 10th and 11th-century architecture.

 To find out more, visit: